all images via Living etc.

 For contemplation, here are some more rooms with matching wall and trim color.

 House Beautiful, Robert Goodwin designer.
 Per interview by Christoper Petkanas: "Goodwin painted the trim in the entry the same color as the walls.
-He prefers this modern-looking treatment to the tradition of painting it in a contrasting color."
+He prefers this modern-looking treatment to the tradition of painting it in a contrasting color.".jpg)

 Barbary Barry image via Alkemie